-However in actual fact the best time to start emptying cupboards and clearing drawers that havent seen the light of day for several months is during the weeks leading up to Christmas.
+However, in actual fact the best time to start emptying cupboards and clearing drawers that havent seen the light of day for several months is during the weeks leading up to Christmas.
+The holiday season can also be the season of renewal, getting a clean start for the coming year.

-If your home is anything like mine, its already full to the brim with toys, with every cupboard and chest of drawers threatening to burst open at any moment.
+If your home is anything like mine, its already full to the brim with toys both used and neglected, with every cupboard and chest of drawers threatening to burst open like a Jack-in-the-box at any moment.

-How on earth are you going to fit in all your new things if you havent made room for them?
-Here are five top ways to de-clutter your home before you enter the festive period.
+How on earth are you going to fit in all your shiny new things if you havent made room for them?
+Here are my five top ways to de-clutter your home before you enter the festive period.
+Ready to get busy?
+Alright!

 Check What Youve Already Got Before You go Christmas Shopping

-How many times have you rushed out to get a few last minute Christmas Presents for the kids, only to discover they actually already had 3 of the same thing sitting unused in their wardrobe?
+How many times have you rushed out to get a few last minute Christmas Presents for the handy guy in your life?
+And how about the the kids when you discover they actually already had 3 of the same thing sitting unused in their wardrobe?

 Have a Toy Amnesty